Crafters Insurance

 • Cover for creators and retailers of ceramics, glass, fibre and textile, costume jewellery, paper, wood and furniture, stone, or metal craft objects and more

-• Policies suitable for crafters with business premises, needing cover for stock and public liability as a minimum
+• Policies suitable for crafters with business premises, needing cover for stock and public liability as standard

 • Options for product and employers liability, as well as loss or damage to contents and equipment